tktajwar/today/README.md

 We are getting the hang of this.

-## undo, skip, remove and many more
+## Undo, Skip, Remove

-To undo a done task, you can use the optional argument `-u` the same way as you would use `-d`.
+To undo a done task, you can use the optional argument `-D` the same way as you would use `-d`.
 If you don't provide any `ID` then the last done task will be undone.

-If you want to skip a task, you can use `-t` to toggle skip status of a task.
+If you want to skip a task, you can use `-s` to mark task as skipped.
 A skipped task won't be highlighted as **next**.

+Use `-S` to unskip.

 `-r` will remove a task.
 Be careful, this option is not reversible.

-*today* comes with many more optional arguments that you can learn on your own.
-The Help message and experimentation are your friends.
+## Learn More

+A wiki will be coming for other optional arguments such as: Iteration, Every, Theming and usage of the Todo List.

 # Install today